pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-74/index.md

 ### Support Java in `pulumi convert`

-You can now use `pulumi convert --language java` to generate programs for Java from any Pulumi supported language.
+You can now use `pulumi convert --language java` to generate programs for Java from YAML.

 ## Pulumi Service & Pulumi.com